Tips for an Overwhelmed Caregiver

 Seizure safety at school

-What I am saying is, include anyone and everyone that you believe should know about a situation.
+The point I am trying to make is to include anyone and everyone you believe should know about a situation.
 It can only help for everyone to be on the same page.

 Logging epilepsy medication